 - Run locally on a multicore desktop or laptop.

-If you have access to a multicore PC or laptop, this is suitable for code development or for applications that can take advantage of up to 12 cores with MATLAB 2011b (or 8 cores with older versions).
+If you have access to a multicore PC or laptop, this is suitable for code development or for applications that can take advantage of up to 12 cores (or 8 cores with R2011a or older versions).

 - If you don’t have MATLAB installed on your machine, please check if you qualify to install it on your local machine.

 - The PCT works on single and multicore computers.
 However, speed up depends on the number of physical cores.

 - A worker is MATLAB’s term for a processor.

 - If you are using MATLAB licensed to BU, your computer needs to either be physically on campus or, if accessing from off-campus (e.g., home), log in via VPN.
 Running MATLAB will trigger an automatic process to check out the appropriate MATLAB and PCT licenses.
 There is no action required by you.